 The Scheme helps survivors of institutional abuse to seek:

 Another recommendation from The Royal Commission was that governments around Australia introduce laws that allow survivors to bring legal claims, even if the abuse was many decades ago.

 How the claim is brought can differ according to the State you live, but the principles are the same.
 Usually you can:

 Seeking damages is a legal claim; which means a lawyer will gather evidence to prove the institution a survivor was abused in was negligent.
-A lawyer with lots of experience in running these claims may already have won claims for other survivors from the same institution.

 One of the key benefits of a legal claim for damages is they are not capped at $150,000 as under the redress scheme and, in most cases, will be worth considerably more.
 Your payments are calculated in accordance with how Judges have calculated other payments for survivors.
 And these payments can be hundreds of thousands of dollars.

 Under the National Redress Scheme, the maximum payment you can receive is $150,000.
 However this maximum amount can only be achieved by survivors who suffered the most severe abuse – in an institution where their living arrangements made the abuse easier to occur.
 Many survivors will not qualify for this payment, even if their abuse was severe and the impact has lasted a lifetime.

 Not everyone is eligible for the National Redress Scheme.
 If the institution where a survivor was abused hasn’t signed up to the scheme voluntarily, it can’t be forced to join.
 As a result, anyone abused in that institution is not eligible.
 You are also not eligible if: